hellowac/mapnik-wiki-zh-cn/Postgis-async.md

 For the example, we will assume database query time and drawing time are equal and proportional to the number of features in the layer (1).

-The largest layer is *roads* ; it is 4 time larger thant the others.
+The largest layer is *roads* ; it is 4 time larger than the others.
 Hence we should launch the query to get the features for roads before the drawing of layer *urban areas*, so that the query is finished when the drawing of roads is about to start.
 So `max_async_connection` can be set to 4.

 Anyway, if you have no idea at all, **4** is a good start.

-(1) If you use two identical servers, and you have optimized layers according to [rendering optimizations with PoistGIS](OptimizeRenderingWithPostGIS), you can assume queries and drawing are about the same time, except for drawing labels that are slower than queries.
+(1) If you use two identical servers, and you have optimized layers according to [rendering optimizations with PostGIS](OptimizeRenderingWithPostGIS), you can assume queries and drawing are about the same time, except for drawing labels that are slower than queries.

 ### Impact on the database server
-If `max_async_connection` is set to 4, and the pool of database connection (`max_size`), when rendering one map, the database is likely to receveive 20 SQL queries at the same time.
+If `max_async_connection` is set to 4, and the pool of database connection (`max_size`), when rendering one map, the database is likely to receive 20 SQL queries at the same time.

 You must ensure the parameter `max_connections` in [postgresql.conf](http://www.postgresql.org/docs/9.3/static/runtime-config-connection.html) can handle at least `max_async_connection` x `max_size`.
-Be carrefull when changing `max_connections`, because it might use more memory on the server (see `work_mem` in http://www.postgresql.org/docs/9.3/static/runtime-config-resource.html)
+Be careful when changing `max_connections`, because it might use more memory on the server (see `work_mem` in http://www.postgresql.org/docs/9.3/static/runtime-config-resource.html)

-### Tip : how to mesure the drawing / waiting-for-database ratio
+### Tip : how to measure the drawing / waiting-for-database ratio
-Monitor your CPU activity while rendering maps in a loop, for exemple with htop under Linux.
+Monitor your CPU activity while rendering maps in a loop, for example with `htop` under Linux.
 You must have removed all non-PostGIS layers and set the `asynchronous_request` parameter to **false**.
 If the activity of the only CPU used is 40%, you can deduce that Mapnik spends 40% of time drawing and 60% waiting for the result of database queries.